 Eric replied:

-A few points about Galileo.
-First, the church was not so much opposed to knowledge as she was opposed to going about things the way Galileo was going about them.
+Let me make a few points about Galileo.
+First, the Church was not so much opposed to knowledge as she was opposed to going about things the way Galileo was going about them.
 Copernicus had advanced similar ideas without censure.
-What got Galileo in trouble is that he published a dialogue that viciously made fun of the Pope.
-Very career-limiting move.
+What got Galileo in trouble is that he published a dialogue that viciously made fun of the Pope — a very career-limiting move.

 The Church was concerned about how to reconcile Scriptures that seemed to imply that the sun revolved around the earth with the heliocentric scientific discoveries.
 She didn't reject heliocentrism but she wanted to proceed slowly and carefully so as not to disrupt the applecart.

-No offense, but what I find odd about Protestants criticizing what the Pope did with Galileo is that he did so out of zeal for preserving the integrity of the Scriptures.
-In short Galileo appeared to be contradicting Scripture, and the Pope was concerned.
-You'd think Bible-believing Protestants would sympathize with this.
+Don't take this personally, but what I find odd about Protestants criticizing what the Pope did with Galileo is that he did so out of a zeal for preserving the integrity of the Scriptures.
+In short, Galileo appeared to be contradicting the Scriptures, and the Pope was concerned.
+You would think Bible-believing Protestants would sympathize with this.

-So we don't have the church being opposed to science so much as we have her wanting to exercise caution with ground-breaking ideas.
-I am not going to argue that everything was done right in the Galileo cast but this caution is not such a bad idea in general.
+That said, we don't have the Church being opposed to science so much as we have Her wanting to exercise caution with ground-breaking ideas.
+I am not going to argue that everything was done right in the Galileo case but, in general, this caution is not such a bad idea.

-Some good reading might be John Paul II's document on the relationship between faith and reason <http://www.vatican.va/edocs/ENG0216/_INDEX.HTM>.
+Some good reading might be John Paul II's document on the relationship between faith and reason:

 Hope this helps!